Relax. You’re on island time.

 Typically I publish twice a week, on Wednesday and Saturday.

 Is this only a newsletter?

 Nope.
 You’ll find me discussing coastal Thailand over on Twitter, and other social media accounts are on the way.

 Photographs and words

 Are original and copyrighted to David Luekens, unless otherwise noted.
 (Travelfish Pty.
 Ltd. holds rights to many of the photos as well.)
-All photos and text in this newsletter may not be copied or repurposed without permission.
+Photos and text in this e-newsletter may not be copied or repurposed without permission.
 Plagiarism is theft.
 I do offer non-exclusive rights to most photos at reasonable rates.
 If you like an original photo enough to put it on your wall, please contact for a price quote on a print.

 Sit back, relax and enjoy some islands in your inbox.